jhatamyar/OptPolicyRare/README.md

 # OptPolicyRare
  Optimal policy evaluation with rare outcomes

- This repository contains files necessary to evaluate our working paper.
+ This repository will contain files necessary to replicate our working paper.

+ # Current status:
+ 'simsRO.R' generates the simulated data.